Glossary hero image

 Mediterranean Diet

-1. The Mediterranean Diet emphasises whole, unprocessed foods such as fruits, vegetables, whole grains, healthy fats, and lean proteins, particularly fish.
+• The Mediterranean Diet emphasizes whole, unprocessed foods such as fruits, vegetables, whole grains, healthy fats, and lean proteins, particularly fish.

 The Mediterranean diet is inspired by the traditional eating patterns of countries bordering the Mediterranean Sea, such as Greece, Italy, and Spain.
-Unlike restrictive diets, this approach focuses on nutrient-dense whole foods.
+Unlike restrictive diets, this approach focuses on nutrient-dense whole foods and a balanced lifestyle that supports long-term health.

 What Is the Mediterranean Diet?

 The Mediterranean diet is not a strict meal plan but a lifestyle approach to eating.
-It prioritises:
+It prioritizes:

 • Fruits & Vegetables – Rich in vitamins, minerals, and antioxidants.

-• Whole Grains – Provides fibre for digestive health.
+• Whole Grains – Provides fiber for digestive health.

 • Healthy Fats – Olive oil, nuts, and seeds support heart health.